London, United Kingdom

 Our CREDO requires a mechanism of inclusive implementation if it is to deliver the change it attests.
 As we shift away from singularity towards diversity a process or methodology is required that is structured for all those who operate within it and provides scope for continual innovation.

 Complementing our CREDO is our GUIDE that contains the DNA of the Practice of the Future.
-Every designer within Woods Bagot follows a simple three step methodology and six criteria through which every project will be inspired by engaging with clients, communities
+Every designer within Woods Bagot follows a simple three step methodology and six criteria through which every project will be inspired by engaging with clients, communities and creatives.

 The new headquarters for IRENA at Masdar is delivering a carbon neutral alternative for a new series of master planned buildings based on wind catchers and shaded pedestrian movement.
 This is led by our Global Impact group that uses our internal evaluation wellness assessment tool to deliver these real outcomes.
 At the same time these ideas and methodologies need to be articulated in a simple coherent story for users of space to comprehend and embrace as convincing narrative.